Water affecting activities

 - drilling, deepening and back filling wells, bores and groundwater access trenches.

 Permits for water affecting activities

 Water affecting activities need to be managed carefully, and may require a permit.
 You need to apply for your permit at least two months before you intend to undertake the activity.

 - Form PF1A - Permit application form for the erection, construction or enlargement of a dam, dam wall or other structure that will collect or divert water

 - Form PF1B - Permit application form for works within a watercourse, floodplain of a watercourse, lake or bank of a lake

-Refer to related links below for more information and access to these forms.
+Refer to related links below for more information.